-Janis is Tipton, Indiana’s home-grown author of history and mystery.
+Janis Thornton is Tipton, Indiana’s home-grown author of history, mystery, and true crime.

-Too Good a Girl, Janis’ first true-crime book, tells the story of her high school classmate, Olene Emberton, whose tragic, unsolved death in 1965 shocked their Tipton community, sparked Janis’ innate sleuthing skills, and pushed her to write Olene’s story to ensure it is never forgotten.
+Her 2018 non-fiction release, Too Good a Girl, tells the story of Janis’ high school classmate, Olene Emberton, whose tragic, unsolved death in 1965 shocked their community.
+Now, some 50 years later, Janis has written Olene’s story to ensure it is never forgotten.

-Her works include two cozy mysteries in the “Elmwood Confidential” series — Dead Air and Double Dares, released in June 2017 and Dust Bunnies and Dead Bodies, published in 2014.
+Janis’ other works include two cozy mysteries in the “Elmwood Confidential” series — Dead Air and Double Dare, released in June 2017 and Dust Bunnies and Dead Bodies, published in 2014.

-Janis also is the author of two local history books, Images of America: Tipton County and Images of America: Frankfort, and she is a contributor to Undeniably Indiana, a bicentennial project from Indiana University Press.
+Janis also is the author of three Central Indiana history books — Images of America: Tipton County, Images of America: Frankfort, and Images of America: Elwood — and she is a contributor to Undeniably Indiana, a bicentennial project from Indiana University Press.

 FRANKLIN DAILY JOURNAL: Indiana Authors Collect Stories Around the State • December 3, 2020